Ogaden War: Somali Air Force

-Derg
+The Derg government of Ethiopia

 Ethiopian army soldiers at the pro-derg rally.

 In September 1974, Emperor Haile Selassie had been overthrown by the Derg military council, marking a period of turmoil.
 The Derg quickly fell into internal conflict to determine who would have primacy.
 Meanwhile, various anti-Derg groups as well as separatist movements began emerging throughout the country.

 One of the separatist groups seeking to take advantage of the chaos was the pro-Somalia Western Somali Liberation Front (WSLF) operating in the Somali-inhabited Ogaden; by late 1975, the group had attacked numerous government outposts.
 WSLF controlled most of the Ogaden, the first time since World War II that all of Somalia had been united (with the exception of the Northern Frontier District in Kenya).
 The victory in Ogaden occurred primarily because of support from the Harari populace who had aligned with the WSLF.
 From 1976 to 1977, Somalia supplied arms and other aid to the WSLF.

 Opposition to the reign of the Derg was the main cause of the Ethiopian Civil War.
 This conflict began as extralegal violence between 1975 and 1977, known as the Red Terror, when the Derg struggled for authority, first with various opposition groups within the country, then with a variety of groups jockeying for the role of vanguard party.
 Though human rights violations were committed by all sides, the great majority of abuses against civilians as well as actions leading to devastating famine were committed by the government.